 • A topographical survey

-Site works including compaction of disturbed or unstable soil; rock removal; extra reinforcements required for building over a sewer or stormwater pipes; creation of drain fields or retaining walls; removal of trees; etc.
+Site works include compaction of disturbed or unstable soil, rock removal, extra reinforcements required for building over a sewer or stormwater pipes, creation of drain fields or retaining walls, removal of trees, etc.

 • HVAC systems and water heaters